redis-stack/redis-stack-docs/about/redis-enterprise.md

 ---

-[Redis Enterprise](https://redis.com/redis-enterprise-software/overview/) is an enterprise-grade Redis, available both [on-premises](https://redis.com/redis-enterprise-software/overview/) and [in the cloud](https://redis.com/try-free/) (on AWS, GCP, or Azure).
-Redis Enterprise simplifies operations, scaling, and multi-tenancy, includes many integrations (e.g., K8s), and provides multiple tiers of support.
+[Redis Enterprise](https://redis.com/redis-enterprise-software/overview/) is an enterprise-grade Redis, available both [on-premises](https://redis.com/redis-enterprise-software/overview/) and [in the cloud](https://redis.com/try-free/) (on AWS, Google Cloud, or Azure).
+Redis Enterprise simplifies operations, scaling, and multi-tenancy, includes many integrations (for example, Kubernetes), and provides multiple tiers of support.

 Read on to learn about Redis Enterprise and the benefits of its extended offerings.